ctee88/FlappyBirdClone/README.md

 # FlappyBirdClone
-Play my version of the famous Flappy BIrd game!
+Play my version of the famous Flappy Bird game!

 # Features
 - Player controls a bird to help it navigate through pipes